 The final examination will cover the entire course and is worth 30% of the final grade.
 A minimum mark of 50% on the final exam is required in order to pass the course.
-It will be held at the end of the term sometime during the exam period (April 20 - 29).
-The exact date of the exam will be announced as soon as it is set by the School of Science.

 Laboratory (30%)

 The laboratory component is worth 30% of the final grade.
 This will be based on lab performance and lab reports.
 The specific evaluation criteria for the lab are detailed in the lab manual.